We are still in Japan but wanted to give you an in-between update on the practical side of our journey in Japan:

 These convenience stores offer more than food and you will find them on every corner of the street.
 They will become your best friends.
 Why?

-- Lawson & 7/11 have good coffee, made from freshly ground beans, for the equivalent of a dollar (100 yen).
+- Lawson & 7-Eleven have good coffee, made from freshly ground beans, for the equivalent of a dollar (100 yen).

-- ATMs at the 7/11 work with foreign debit cards and all 7/11s have ATMs.
+- ATMs at the 7-Eleven work with foreign debit cards and all 7-Elevens have ATMs.

 - It’s almost impossible to find public trash cans in this country.
 Everything is elaborately packaged in this country and packaging of produce generally serves very well as garbage bags, which I dispose of in the small garbage cans at convenience stores.

-- Lawson & 7/11 both have WiFi, but you have to sign up every hour and there is generally a maximum for 3 hours (7/11) and 5 (Lawson), although it does seem differ per place/day.
+- Lawson & 7-Eleven both have WiFi, but you have to sign up every hour and there is generally a maximum of 3 hours (7-Eleven) and 5 (Lawson), although it does seem to differ per place/day.
 For your phone, download the app Japan Wi-Fi where you register once and after you’ve logged in you’re set to go.
-I always work on my laptop and access through:

 12. Other Sources of Information